19hours/sg-statutes/Acts/Carriage by Air (Montreal Convention, 1999) Act.md

 Chapter II

-Documentation and Duties of the Parties Relating to
+Documentation and Duties of

+the Parties Relating to the Carriage of

-The carriage of Passengers, Baggage and Cargo
+Passengers, Baggage and Cargo

 Article 3